Axminster: Education

+Media

+Local news and television programmes are provided by BBC South West and ITV West Country.
+Television signals are received from the Stockland Hill TV transmitter.

+Local radio stations are BBC Radio Devon on 95.8 FM, Heart West on 97 FM, Greatest Hits Radio South West on 106.7 FM, and East Devon Radio, a community radio station which broadcast to the town on 94.6 FM.

+The town is served by the local newspaper, Midweek Herald.

 Transport

 Road

 Axminster is at the crossroads of the A358, which links with the A303 at Ilminster, and the A35 from Southampton to Honiton, which has been diverted by a bypass to the south of the town.

 Rail

 Axminster railway station is on the West of England Main Line that runs from Exeter via Salisbury to London Waterloo.

 Bus

-Axminster is served by AVMT Buses' service 885 to local towns & villages including Seaton, Beer & Colyton.
-Stagecoach South West, The Buses of Somerset and First Hampshire & Dorset provide long-distance services to Exeter, Weymouth, Dorchester and Taunton.
+Axminster is served by the following services.